naylorpmax-joyent/learn-backend-mini-projects/learn-sqlite/README.md

 pip install -r requirements.txt
 ```

 - Give it a whirl!
-Here are some example commands to get you started.
+Here are some example commands to get you started - run them in a shell that has your environment variables set.
 These examples assume you to be in this directory / folder.

 **Display usage message**